The first week of winter is here and if you’re like me, you’ve been a bit of a bum lately.

 Winter beers are a comforting light during these dark days.
 The seasonal beers that hit the shelves are exactly what I’m in the mood for when the weather sucks.
 They are dark, malty, and boozy.

-In my mind, there are two main categories of winter beers: 1) Winter Beers and 2) Christmas Beers.
+In my mind, there are two main categories of seasonal winter beers:

 Now here’s the thing – many breweries take these traditional styles and brand them as Christmas/Holiday beers.
 They could take the label off and it would still fit into a traditional style category.
 Take Bell’s Christmas Ale for example which is labeled as a Scottish Ale on Beer Advocate.
 I’ve had it and think it tastes more like an amber, but in no way is it different for Christmas.